Professional Liability Insurance

 1- Non-renewal or cancellation (termination) of a professional liability insurance contract

-The insurer must send the notice to the AMF not less than 30 days prior to the date of non-renewal or cancellation, or upon receiving notice of non-renewal or cancellation.
+If the insurer decides not to renew or to cancel a professional liability insurance policy, it must notify the AMF through AMF E-Services.
+The insurer must send the notice to the AMF not less than 30 days prior to the date of non-renewal or cancellation of the policy.

 2- Professional liability insurance claims